balena-io-experimental/balena-k3s/README.md

-# balena-kube
+# balena-k3s

 Run a Kubernetes cluster on balenaCloud via k3s!

 ## Remote development

-There is a bastion service with a pre-configured kubectl binary on every agent.
+There is a bastion service with a number of kubernetes tools preinstalled.

-Just open a terminal in the `kubectl` service via the balenaCloud dashboard or run
+Just open a terminal in the `bastion` service via the balenaCloud dashboard or run

 ```bash
 balena ssh $UUID kubectl